Founding Partner and Chief Executive Officer

 Among her many achievements at the UCLA Resnick Neuropsychiatric Hospital, Dr. Pikus co-founded the UCLA Campus-wide Eating Disorders Partnership, bringing together the Resnick Hospital-based program, student counseling center and athletic department to promote collaboration across the departments on campus providing treatment to students with eating disorders.
 She brings to her roles as Eating Recovery Center’s Clinical Director of Adult Inpatient and Residential Services and Associate Chief Clinical Officer her extensive experience and expertise in working with eating disorder patients in multiple treatment modalities and at multiple levels of care.

-Medical Director of the Adult Partial Hospitalization Program
+Medical Director of Adult Residential and Partial Hospital Services

 Clinical Director of Child and Adolescent Services

 Elizabeth Easton, PsyD, is the Clinical Director of Child and Adolescent Services at Eating Recovery Center.
 She graduated with a Doctorate in Psychology from The George Washington University in Washington, DC.
 Dr. Easton completed her pre-doctoral internship and post-doctoral fellowship at The Children’s Hospital of Denver, specializing in individual, family and group therapy with The Eating Disorders Program, Anxiety and Mood Disorder Outpatient Clinics, and General Psychiatry Inpatient Units.

 Her integrative therapy approach spans psychodynamic, cognitive-behavioral, mindfulness-based treatment and family-based therapy (FBT) modalities.
 She also has extensive training and experience with psychological testing, including both cognitive and emotional assessments.
 Dr. Easton aids patients’ and families’ efforts to become more aware and mindful of their individual strengths and goals.